Understand Your DevOps Artifacts to Build and Deploy Efficiently

 - Pipeline

-Deployment Artifacts typically take the form of a released executable for public consumption.
+Deployment artifacts typically take the form of a released executable for public consumption.
 This includes deb, rpm, exes, tar.gz (single binaries), msi, img, or any other form of release.
 Lately, a popular destination for such an artifact is Github Releases.
 Other package management apps like pip, npm, apt, chocolatey, or nix can also be a target for deployment artifacts.

 Arguably, the most popular deployment artifact in the industry at the moment is the lowly container image.